SEDB/CCMutator/README.md

 1. Replace cross-thread sync compare exchange with single-thread

 ## Installation
+The tool was developed and tested using LLVM 3.2.
+The source code for LLVM 3.2 can be downloaded here: http://llvm.org/releases/3.2/llvm-3.2.src.tar.gz .

 A `configure` script is provided that at least needs to have the following passed to it:

 1. `--with-llvmsrc <Location of LLVM Source Code>`